Arrata-TTRPG/Arrata-TTRPG/src/cards/talents.typ

     4,
     melee,
     none,
     "Until your next turn, redirect all attacks against allies at the same distance to yourself.
-Gain +1 Evasion, -10% damage recieved.",
+Gain +1 Evasion, -10% damage received.",
     notes: ("Requires a shield.",),
   ),
   talent(